- Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

 Although Bengaluru is known for its green spaces and also considered India's 'Garden City', it is ranked as one of the world's most traffic-congested cities.
 Getting around in Bengaluru can be chaotic – with vehicles and pedestrians ignoring the rules and vying for dominance on the road.

-Bengaluru's public transport and road networks are more limited than that in Mumbai and Delhi, but the city remains well connected to the national rail network through the main stations, such as Krantivira Sangolli Rayanna (Bengaluru Station), Yesvantpur Junction railway station and Bengaluru Cantonment.
+Bengaluru's public transport and road networks are more limited than those in Mumbai and Delhi, but the city remains well connected to the national rail network through the main stations, such as Krantivira Sangolli Rayanna (Bengaluru Station), Yesvantpur Junction railway station and Bengaluru Cantonment.

 Public transport in Bengaluru

 The Bengaluru Metro is also known as Namma Metro.
-The network consists of two main lines (purple and green) which serve about 40 stations.
+The network consists of two main lines (purple and green), which serve about 40 stations.

-Those travelling on the metro infrequently can opt to buy tokens which are valid for a single trip.
+Those travelling on the metro infrequently can opt to buy tokens only valid for a single trip.
 For expats who plan on making regular use of the system, the best option is to purchase a contactless smart card, known as Varshik.
 Varshik allows passengers to load and recharge credit easily and make considerable savings.

-Trains on the Namma Metro generally run from 5am to 11pm and are relatively frequent with a train arriving between every 4 to 20 minutes.
+Trains on the Namma Metro generally run from 5am to 11pm and are relatively frequent with a train arriving every 4 to 20 minutes.